 Password Protected is a free plugin that provides a very simple way to quickly protect your WordPress website with a single password.
 It provides an option to allow users to access feeds and admins and logged-in users to log in without the password.

+If you want to know how to make a WordPress site private then this is the easiest option.
 All you have to do is install and activate it the way you would do for any other WordPress plugin.
 You also need to enable it on the settings page, enter the password, and define access roles that can bypass the password.
 This is the simplest way to make your website 100% private.

 2. .htaccess protection